 By Dr. Xianming Chen

-Stripe Rust is Forecasted to be in the Normal Epidemic Level in the Eastern Pacific Northwest
+Stripe rust is forecasted to be in the moderate epidemic level in the eastern Pacific Northwest

-Based on the prediction models using the weather data from November 1, 2020, to February 28, 2021, wheat stripe rust is forecasted to be in the low end of the normal epidemic level range (20-40% yield loss) in the 2021 growing season.
-The models predicted highly susceptible varieties to have a 22% yield loss.
-This number is lower than the 39% forecasted in January based only on the November-December weather conditions.
-The difference is due to the cold temperatures in February.
-According to this prediction, susceptible and moderately susceptible commercially grown varieties will likely have up to 16% yield losses, or 5% yield loss on average for commercial varieties.
+Based on the predication models using the weather data from November to February, wheat stripe rust is forecasted to be in the moderate epidemic level range (20-40% yield loss) in the 2022 growing season.
+The models predicted highly susceptible varieties to have 33% yield loss with a standard deviation of 7%.
+This value is similar with the 34% forecasted in January based only on the November-December weather conditions.
+According to this prediction, susceptible and moderately susceptible commercially grown varieties will likely have 10 to 24% yield losses, or 8% yield loss on average for commercially grown varieties.

 So far, stripe rust has not been found in fields of eastern Washington.
-We checked wheat fields in Whitman, Adams, Lincoln, Grant, and Douglas counties on November 9, 2020, and these counties plus Garfield, Columbia, Walla Walla, and Franklin on March 9, 2021, but did not find any rust.
-Thus, stripe rust will likely have a later start than the last year in the eastern Pacific Northwest.
+We checked wheat fields in Whitman, Adams, Lincoln, Grant, and Douglas counties on November 23, 2021; and Whitman, Garfield, Columbia, Walla Walla, Benton, Franklin, and Adams on March 1, 2022, but did not find any rust.
+Stripe rust will likely to have a late start in the eastern Pacific Northwest.

 Recommendations for the eastern Pacific Northwest